hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ##### Key and Value Fields

-You may also access the nested fields of a key or a value.
+You may also access the nested fields of a key or value.
 The list of exposed fields depends on the serialization format, as described below:

 * For [IdentifiedDataSerializable](#41-identifieddataserializable-serialization) objects, you can use public field name or getter names.
   See [IMDG docs](https://docs.hazelcast.com/imdg/4.2/sql/querying-imap.html#key-and-value-fields) for more information.
-* For [Portable](#42-portable-serialization) objects, the fields that are written with `PortableWriter` methods are exposed using their exact names.
+* For [Portable](#42-portable-serialization) objects, the fields written with `PortableWriter` methods are exposed using their exact names.

 > **NOTE: You cannot query JSON fields in SQL.
 If you want to query JSON, see [Querying with JSON Strings](#8814-querying-with-json-strings).**